 Essentially, the Hague Convention helps families more quickly revert back to their original or "status quo" child custody arrangement, prior to the unlawful relocation of the children.
 If your ex has taken your children out of the country against your will, the Hague Convention can help you get them back.

 Most U.S. states have adopted the Uniform Child Abduction Prevention Act (UCAPA), which offers protections to parents who are concerned about the possibility of custody-related parental abduction.
 If you already have a child custody order in place, or you have a custody hearing coming up, you can file a petition under the UCAPA to address your specific concerns.
 This allows the judge to put limits on your ex's ability to leave the country with your kids in tow.

 Try to maintain a positive relationship with your children, despite the distance.
-While it's not the same as your presence, send pictures, letters, and money can show your kids you care, despite the circumstances.
-If possible, call and video chat regularly, to stay present in their lives.
+While it's not the same as your presence, sending pictures, letters, and money can show your kids you care, despite the circumstances.
+If possible, call and video chat regularly to stay present in their lives.
 Basically, do anything that will help strengthen the bond between you and your children.

 Factors to Consider When Dealing with a Foreign Court

 In addition to the actual laws and whether the jurisdiction you're dealing with is part of the Hague Convention, you'll want to consider whether there are cultural or religious beliefs that could impact your case.

 Some international jurisdictions may have a preference for granting sole physical custody to mothers.
 Similarly, judges in other regions may lean toward granting custody to fathers.
 Knowing about these issues upfront can help you more effectively prepare for your case.